tournepivoine/shinpokered-fr/README.md

 - Fixed pokemon category translation: "Shellfish" to "Shell"
 - Fixed translation: Route 14 trainer's comment about the legendary birds
 - Switched over to the xor-shift method of RNG
+- RAM adress D732 now gets cleared upon a new game

 #Bugfixes: